dawoodjee/zeroinvoice/docs/api_tokens.rst

 API Tokens
 ==========

-ZerosInvoice uses API tokens to enable access to third party providers, so you can streamline many of your invoicing and payments functions with our partners.
+Zero Invoice uses API tokens to enable access to third party providers, so you can streamline many of your invoicing and payments functions with our partners.

 Tokens
 """"""